Now that your teenagers are old enough to stay up to midnight, how should we celebrate the New Year?

 Make Chocolate Fondue Chocolate fondue is a fun festive dessert when shared with family and friends.
 So easy to make and serve with a bunch of foods for dipping – strawberries, bananas, marshmallows, pretzels, Rice Krispie treats, brownies, and pound cake.

 Sparkly Mocktails.
 We love to make mocktails when kids come over.
 Sparkling apple cider plus a few other juices.
-Or Italian sodas with Torani syrups are also a fun option.
+Italian sodas are also a fun option.

 Make New Year’s resolutions.
-Give everyone their own envelope, seal them, and tuck them away.
-Pull them out in July so everyone can see how they’re doing
+Give everyone an envelope and a piece of paper for their resolutions.
+Seal them, and tuck them away.
+Pull them out in July so everyone can see how they’re doing.

 Selfie Station.
 Turn a wall into a place for fun NYE photos.
 Hang up a gold background and fill a basket with some fun props (hats, boas, glasses, photobooth cutout props)